larymao/CleanApi/.github/instructions/cleanapi.instructions.md

 ## Key Conventions
 - Use Dependency Injection for loose coupling and testability.
 - Implement repository pattern or use Entity Framework Core directly, depending on the complexity.
-- Use AutoMapper for object-to-object mapping if needed.
+- Use Mapster for object-to-object mapping if needed.
 - Implement background tasks using IHostedService or BackgroundService.

 ## Testing